Double Equivariance for Inductive Link Prediction for Both New Nodes and New Relation Types: Experiments on How Simple Double Equivariant Models Can Perform

+In this section, we aim to answer one question: Can the general blueprint proposed in this work guide graph models to perform \ourtask over {\ourgrapheases} accurately?
+Specifically, we want to know {\bf Q1}: Can the proposed \OurNewModel framework successfully transform GNNs designed for homogeneous graphs into double equivariant models to perform \ourtask? {\bf Q2}: Can the proposed \OurOtherModel outperforms InGram on \ourtask in terms of both accuracy and robustness?

+{\bf Dataset.} To fully test the model's capability for \ourtask, we create a new dataset \textbf{\ourdata} (details in \Cref{appx:exp-pediatype}) by sampling from the OpenEA library~\citep{OpenEA}.
+The OpenEA library~\citep{OpenEA} contains multiple {\ourgrapheases} of relational databases from different domains on similar topics, such as DBPedia~\citep{lehmann2015dbpedia} in different languages (English, French and German), YAGO~\citep{rebele2016yago} and Wikidata~\citep{vrandevcic2014wikidata}. \ourdata includes pairs of {\ourgrapheases} such as English-to-French DBPedia (denoted as EN-FR), DBPedia-to-YAGO (denoted as DB-YG), etc..
+In each graph, triplets are randomly divided into 80\% training, 10\% validation, and 10\% test.
+We then train and validate the model on one of the graphs (e.g., EN) and directly apply it to another graph (e.g., DE), which has completely new nodes and new relation types.

-{\bf Baselines.} To the best of our knowledge, InGram~\citep{ingram} is the first and only work capable of performing \ourtask without needing significant modification to the model.
-We also run RMPI~\citep{geng2023relational}, which is capable of reasoning over new nodes and new relations but requires extra context at test time (test graphs either contain training relations or ontology about unseen relations).
-In addition, we consider the state-of-the-art link prediction model NBFNet~\citep{zhu2021neural} capable of generalizing to new nodes but not new relations and modify its architecture to work with new relations at test time (following \citet{ingram}'s approach).
+{\bf Baselines.} To the best of our knowledge, InGram~\citep{ingram} and Ultra~\citep{galkin2023towards} are the only two works capable of performing \ourtask without needing significant modification to the model.
+We also run RMPI~\citep{geng2023relational}, which is capable of performing \ourtask but requires extra context at test time.
+In addition, we consider a variant of NBFNet~\citep{zhu2021neural} in which we modify its architecture following the approach in~\citep{ingram} to enable it on \ourtask.
 We also compare our models with message-passing GNNs, including GAT~\citep{velivckovic2017graph}, GIN~\citep{xu2018powerful}, GraphConv~\citep{Morris2019WL}, which treats the graph as a homogeneous graph by ignoring the relation types.
 For fair comparisons, we add distance features as in \Cref{eq:dssrepr} to increase the expressiveness of these GNNs.
 Additional baseline details are in \Cref{sec:appd-supexp}.